alibaba/nquery/README.md

 ## Usage

-you could see the demo files `demo/demo.js`
+please read the demo files `demo/demo.js`

-for an KV Strorage engine ,what you need to do is providing the query interfaces like:
+for a KV Strorage engine ,what you need to do is providing the query interfaces like:

   * `singleQuery`,
   * `rangeQuery`,
   * `likeQuery`

-for an SQL Strorage engine, you should realize a method like :
+for a SQL Strorage engine, you should realize a method like :

   ```js
     function query(str, function(err, data) {